 A charter is originally issued for a term of up to five years.
 Upon the expiration of each term, a charter may be renewed for five more years.
-The Board of Regents may not issue more than 100 new charters.36 The renewal of a charter and the conversion of public school to a charter school are not counted toward the current statutory limit of 100 charter schools.
+The Board of Regents may not issue more than 460 charters statewide.